-Twenty years ago this month I was released from the Federal prison camp in Lewisburg, Pennsylvania after "serving" a six-month sentence for "wilfull refusal to submit" to registration with the the USA Selective Service System for a possible draft of soldiers to be sent to fight in Afghanistan on the side of the people the CIA was then training and arming (and who would later come to call themselves the Taliban).
+Twenty years ago this month I was released from the Federal prison camp in Lewisburg, Pennsylvania after "serving" a six-month sentence for wilfull refusal to submit to registration with the the USA Selective Service System for a possible draft of soldiers to be sent to fight in Afghanistan on the side of the people the CIA was then training and arming (and who would later come to call themselves the Taliban and Al Qaeda).

 At the same time I left prison, my partner's cousin, Eric Muller, was about to leave law school (no jokes about law school as prison, please) for a clerkship with a Federal judge followed by a stint as a Federal prosecutor arguing against criminal appeals like the one I was then still pursuiing.